prisoka/dom-intro/README.md

 ## Skills Learned:
 HTML, CSS, JavaScript, and Surge to deploy.

-## The exercise:Practice manipulating the DOM!
+## Task: Practice manipulating the DOM!

 In a separate JS file: